keboola/developers-docs/integrate/jobs/index.md

 You need to know the *component Id* and *configuration Id* to create a job.
 To obtain a list of all components available in the project, and their configuration, you can use the [corresponding API call](http://docs.keboola.apiary.io/#reference/component-configurations/list-components/get-components).
-Which is a GET request to `https://connection.keboola.com/v2/storage/components`, containing your Storage Token in `X-StorageAPI-Token` header.
+It is a GET request to `https://connection.keboola.com/v2/storage/components`, containing your Storage Token in the `X-StorageAPI-Token` header.
 A sample of the response is below: